East–West Shrine Bowl: MVP award

-Canadian invitees
+Canadian football invitees

-Although the game is an American football competition, players of Canadian university football, contested under Canadian football rules, have been invited to each game played since 1985, when Calgary Dinos offensive lineman Tom Spoletini played.
+Although the game is an American football competition, a limited number of players of Canadian university football, contested under Canadian football rules, have participated since 1985.
+The first Canadian football participant was offensive lineman Tom Spoletini of the Calgary Dinos, who played in the January 1985 game.

 Usually, Canadian players on the West team come from Canada West schools, while Canadian players on the East team are from the other three Canadian conferences (Ontario University Athletics, Atlantic University Sport, and Quebec Student Sport Federation).
 One exception was Sean McEwen of the Calgary Dinos (a Canada West school), who played on the East squad in the 2016 game.
-The only Canadian team that competed under American football rules is the now-defunct Simon Fraser Red Leafs; the only Simon Fraser player to be invited to the game is Ibrahim Khan, who played in 2004 when Simon Fraser still played Canadian football.
+The only Canadian team that competed under American football rules is the now-defunct Simon Fraser Red Leafs; the only Simon Fraser player to be invited to the game was Ibrahim Khan, who played in 2004.

-Through the 2025 game, the Calgary Dinos have had the most invitees, with 13.

 In 2024, the lone Canadian invitee was Qwan'tez Stiggers, an American who did not play college football but instead became a professional player for the Toronto Argonauts of the Canadian Football League.
+Through the 2024 game, the Calgary Dinos had the most invitees, with 13.
+The 2025 and 2026 games have included Canada-born invitees from US-based college programs.